Sunbertrs/mai_pico_configurator/README.md

 ### Aime

-After clicking "Aime", use arrow `↑` and `↓` to navigate to the target option, and use arrow `←` or `→` to adjust the target value.
+Click the "Aime" button, use arrow `↑` and `↓` to navigate option, and use arrow `←` or `→` to adjust the target value.

 Apply the settings by pressing Enter.

 ### HID mode

-After clicking "HID mode" button, and change the target mode using arrow `↑` and `↓`.
+Click the "HID mode" button, and change the mode using arrow `↑` and `↓`.

+You must know the difference of these mode.

 Press Enter to apply.

 ### Update

 Just simply click the "Update firmware".
-The program will exit and the disk for placing the firmware will be appeared.
+The program will exit and the disk for placing the firmware will appear.

 ## Special thanks